InAcademia/Client-docs/README.md

 you must provide a RedirectURI where the response for your service will be returned.
 Note that you cannot change this endpoint without re-registering.
 InAcademia will ask you to prove ownership of the domain used in the RedirectURI.
 More information on registration can be found here: https://inacademia.org/register/

+InAcademia is a OIDC complient OP.
+Therfor all certified OIDC RPs shoudl work for InAcademia.
+A list of certified products and libraties can be found at the OpenIC Connect website: http://openid.net/developers/certified/

 * Apache mod OIDC (platform independent) -> https://github.com/InAcademia/Client-docs/blob/master/Apache2%2Bmod_auth_oidc
 * pyOIDC (Python) -> https://github.com/InAcademia/Client-docs/blob/master/pyoidc
 * Nimbus OAuth 2.0 SDK -> https://github.com/InAcademia/Client-docs/blob/master/nimbus